-Last updated: 09 Jul.
-2016 17:56
+Last updated: 03 Aug.
+2016 16:36

 - 1. We, the Heads of State and Government of the member countries of the North Atlantic Alliance, have gathered in Warsaw at a defining moment for the security of our nations and populations.
 We are pleased to have been joined by Montenegro, which we have invited to become the 29th member of our Alliance. - 2.
 NATO's essential mission is unchanged: to ensure that the Alliance remains an unparalleled community of freedom, peace, security, and shared values, including individual liberty, human rights, democracy, and the rule of law.
 We are united in our commitment to the Washington Treaty, the purposes and principles of the Charter of the United Nations (UN), and the vital transatlantic bond.
 To protect and defend our indivisible security and our common values, the Alliance must and will continue fulfilling effectively all three core tasks as set out in the Strategic Concept: collective defence, crisis management, and cooperative security.
 These tasks remain fully relevant, are complementary, and contribute to safeguarding the freedom and security of all Allies. - 3.
 We owe a deep debt of gratitude to all the brave men and women from Allied and partner nations who have served or are serving in NATO-led missions and operations and in Allies' missions and operations that contribute to the security of the Alliance.
 We honour all those who have been wounded or paid the ultimate sacrifice while serving our common purposes and values. - 4.
 Since our last Summit in Wales in 2014, we have taken a range of steps to reinforce our collective defence, enhance our capabilities, and strengthen our resilience.
 We have committed to providing our armed forces with sufficient and sustained resources.
 Today, faced with an increasingly diverse, unpredictable, and demanding security environment, we have taken further action to defend our territory and protect our populations, project stability beyond our borders, and continue the political, military, and institutional adaptation of our Alliance. - 5.
 There is an arc of insecurity and instability along NATO's periphery and beyond.
-The Alliance faces a range of security challenges and threats that originate both from the east and from the south; from state and non-state actors; from military forces and from terrorist, cyber, or hybrid attacks.
-Russia's aggressive actions, including provocative military activities in the periphery of NATO territory and its demonstrated willingness to attain political goals by the threat and use of force, are a source of regional instability, fundamentally challenge the Alliance, have damaged Euro-Atlantic security, and threaten our long-standing goal of a Europe whole, free, and at peace.
-Our security is also deeply affected by the security situation in the Middle East and North Africa, which has deteriorated significantly across the whole region.
+The Alliance faces a range of security challenges and threats that originate both from the east and from the south; from state and non-state actors; from military forces and from terrorist, cyber, or hybrid

+9/22/2016 NATO - Official text: Warsaw Summit Communiqué - Issued by the Heads of State and Government participating in the m... attacks.
+Russia's aggressive actions, including provocative military activities in the periphery of NATO territory and its demonstrated willingness to attain political goals by the threat and use of force, are a source of regional instability, fundamentally challenge the Alliance, have damaged uro-Atlantic security, and threaten our long-standing goal of a Europe whole, free, and a This website uses cookies to ensure we can provide you with the best browsing experience.
+X

+Africa, which has deteriorated significantly across the whole region.
 Terrorism, particularly as perpetrated by the so-called Islamic State of Iraq and the Levant (ISIL)/Da'esh, has risen to an unprecedented level of intensity, reaches into all of Allied territory, and now represents an immediate and direct threat to our nations and the international community.
 Instability in the Middle East and North Africa also contributes to the refugee and migrant crisis.